-If you hire me, it will be a great platform to showcase my skills.
+You hire me, it will be a great platform to showcase my skills.
 Whatever goals I set, I ensure to complete them within stipulated time.

-Because I’m good fit for the position.
+I’m good fit for the position.

 I have what it takes to do the job and solve problems.